2019 Louisiana gubernatorial election: Background

-On Edwards’ Inauguration Day in 2015, State House Republicans, in a break with tradition, elected their own speaker, Representative Taylor Barras of New Iberia, over Edwards' choice, Representative Walt Leger of New Orleans.
-This move was said to be orchestrated by House GOP Chairman Lance Harris, who was considered a potential gubernatorial 2019 candidate and was a frequent Edwards critic.
+On Edwards’ Inauguration Day in 2016, State House Republicans, in a break with tradition, elected their own speaker, Representative Taylor Barras of New Iberia, over Edwards' choice, Representative Walt Leger of New Orleans.
+This move was said to be orchestrated by House Republican chairman Lance Harris, who was considered a potential gubernatorial 2019 candidate and was a frequent Edwards critic.
 Edwards and Republican Legislative leaders repeatedly clashed over budget, tax and spending measures.

-Attorney General Jeff Landry was perhaps Edwards' most prominent detractor, filing multiple lawsuits against the governor and frequently criticizing him in the media.
+Attorney General Jeff Landry, who won Louisiana’s governorship in 2023 when Edwards was term-limited, was perhaps Edwards' most prominent detractor, filing multiple lawsuits against the governor and frequently criticizing him in the media.
 The two disagreed the most on social policies, such as Landry's staunch opposition to Edwards' executive order providing protections for LGBT workers of state government and contractors.
 Landry also assumed the leadership of David Vitter's Political Action Committee, the Louisiana Committee for a Republican Majority, the organisation that was widely considered instrumental to Clay Higgins' upset Congressional victory over Scott Angelle in 2016.
 Landry has closely aligned with President Donald Trump and attended Trump's 2017 State of the Union speech.

-Edwards also become a favorite target of U.S. Representative Garret Graves, a Republican from Baton Rouge and former aide to Governor Bobby Jindal.
+Edwards also become a favorite target of U.S. representative Garret Graves, a Republican from Baton Rouge and former aide to Governor Bobby Jindal.
 Graves frequently criticized the governor during the state's response to the 2016 August floods in the state.
 The two notably sparred during a hearing of the House Committee on Oversight and Government Reform, of which Graves is a member.
 Edwards' aides called the exchange a "political ambush" while Graves accused the governor of lying.
-Graves was also closely aligned with the Trump Administration and donated $300 to the Trump Inaugural fund.
+Graves was also closely aligned with the Trump Administration and donated $300 to the 2017 Trump Inaugural fund.
 Graves also accompanied Vice President Mike Pence during a visit to parts of the Baton Rouge area in May 2017.